 As a motorcycle rider, you have to be especially mindful of your surroundings.
 Car drivers are less likely to pay attention to motorcyclists because they are more used to looking for other automobiles on the road.

-Committing to practices such as looking behind you when you stop at an intersection to make sure no one is in danger of running into you can help prevent a significant number of crashes.
+Committing to practices such as looking behind you when you stop at an intersection to ensure no one is in danger of running into you can help prevent many crashes.
 Being ready to pull away at intersections will also help you avoid accidents.

 Wearing the appropriate safety equipment can drastically reduce your risk of severe injuries in motorcycle accidents.
 Wearing a helmet, long thick pants that cover your entire leg, a thick leather motorcycle jacket, thick boots, and durable gloves will protect you from sustaining road rash injuries due to exposed skin.